 - A pleasant personality to people you are speaking to on the telephone, visitors, and company personnel.

 Position is primarily first shift, however may require work beyond the normal hours and on weekends/holidays.
-The position requires work in a busy, clinic setting where the LCSW will spend long hours sitting and using office equipment and computers entering medical information which requires attention to detail and high levels of accuracy.
+The position requires work in a busy, clinic setting where the he/she will spend long hours sitting and using office equipment and computers entering medical information which requires attention to detail and high levels of accuracy.
 Must be able to perform physical activities such as, but not limited to, lifting children or heavy items (up to 50 lbs. unassisted), bending, standing, climbing or walking.
 Must be able to work safely in an environment containing biological conditions which may be unhealthful or hazardous (such as bodily fluids and waste, germs, childhood diseases).